 Health professionals increasingly use sophisticated information and communication technologies; therefore, students will receive instruction in accessing medical information, managing information systems and in research methodologies and statistical data processing.

 Also, current topics in health and human services, such as safety practices, multiculturalism, disability and rural health care will be addressed through a seminar series.

 - Advanced study in an area of concentration or academic minor will complement these broad-based abilities.
 Some concentrations and minors will prepare students for candidacy in professional graduate programs.
 Others will enable students to enter administrative positions in a variety of public and private agency and institutional settings and prepare them for candidacy in graduate certificate program.
 Students who elect a concentration will do so in consultation with the advisor.
 A concentration will be designed to fit the student's individual learning objectives.
 It must consist of a minimum of 14 credits, at least nine of which must be from 3000 to 5000 level of coursework.

-In addition to WMU’s main campus in Kalamazoo, Mich., the M.S. in occupational therapy program is offered online and at our MetroDetroit regional location.
+In addition to WMU’s main campus in Kalamazoo, MI., the Bachelor of Science in interdisciplinary health services is offered as a bachelor's completion program in an online format.
+The bachelor's completion program is also offered in a hybrid format (partially online, partially on campus) at our MetroDetroit and Grand Rapids/Muskegon regional locations.
 While the requirements are the same, courses at WMU regional locations are tailored toward adult non-traditional students, featuring evening and weekend classes.
 Check course listings or visit the Extended University Programs website for more information.